conan-io/docs/developing_packages/workspaces.rst

     name: MyProject

-Next, run a ``conan install`` as usual, using a *build* folder to output the dependencies information:
+Next, run a :command:`conan install` as usual, using a *build* folder to output the dependencies information:

 .. code-block:: bash